 Included in cost: Accommodation in twin en-suite rooms, breakfasts only, all ground transport, Grouse blind fees, National Park entrance fees and services of leaders

-Not included in cost: International airfare, travel insurance, alcoholic drinks other than water and any airport/visa fees
+Not included in cost: International airfare, travel insurance, meals other than breakfast and any airport/visa fees.

 Climate: Extremely variable.
 Dependent on the year, the early morning temperatures for the grouse leks can be as low as -18°C and daytime temperatures only getting up to -9°C. In contrast, some years the early morning temperatures hover around 0°C and daytime temperatures can be as high as 19-20°C. Rain is unusual and snow more likely.

 Suggested Airlines: United Airlines or British Airways